LegeBeker/bypass-paywalls-tampermonkey/.github/ISSUE_TEMPLATE/new-site-request-template.md

 ---
 name: New site request template
 about: New site request
-title: "[New site request] Your site here"
+title: "[Requested site here]"
-labels: ''
+labels: new site request
 assignees: ''

 ---